 The goal here is simple.
 You need to look as if you are really interacting with the other applicants and working on a team.
 You know, that thing you do all the time at work.

-At the end of the day, the key to rocking the Wharton Team Based Discussion is to treat it the same way you’d treat any collaborative discussions you have a work, or in board meetings for that non-profit board you sit on, or when you’re planning a group trip with your college friends:
+At the end of the day, the key to rocking the Wharton Team-Based Discussion is to treat it the same way you’d treat any collaborative discussions you partake in.
+Picture yourself at work, in board meetings for that non-profit board you sit on, or planning a group trip with your college friends:

-- When you are presenting your viewpoint or trying to convince others, you should present some sort of a framework for the group to make their decisions.
+- When presenting your viewpoint/trying to convince others, suggest sort of a framework for the group to make decisions.

 - Remind your teammates about the criteria/factors they need to meet.
 It’s hard for them to argue that way.

-- And don’t let yourself be thrown by what other applicants say!
+- Don’t be thrown off by what other applicants say!
 Remain calm, cool and cooperative.
-You want to make sure your voice is heard, but not step on anyone’s toes while doing so.
+Make sure your voice is heard, while taking care not step on anyone’s toes in doing so.

 3. The One-On-One